Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-T6mvEOG0HLI.md

 ### Transcript

-> pretty neat developer build is this a developer build it might be right, no this is a this is a live build this is the one on epic, this is the same one in a picture this might be an older version 1553 i think we released a newer version than this i might be playing an old version of the game but okay, no mods no yeah no no mods
+> pretty neat developer build is this a developer build it might be right, no this is a this is a live build this is the one on epic, this is the same one in a picture this might be an older version 1553 I think we released a newer version than this I might be playing an old version of the game but okay, no mods no yeah no no mods